EtsHasade/get-Zoom-Participaints/README.md

 # get-Zoom-Participaints

-### - Get the Zoom articipaints list - while in the meeting!
+### - Get the Zoom participaints list - while in the meeting!
 ### - No need to be the meeting host!

 - A. Enter to the Zoom meeting **from the Zoom Web Client** - not the desktop app!